 We want a real connection.

 I've always picked out the people I wanted to be friends with before ever even speaking to them.
-I can read their energy and know if they are somebody I want to be around.
+I can read/feel their energy and know if they are somebody I want to be around.